rockisch/mhf-iel/README.md

   - Allows storing and displaying extra information.
 For example, it would be *possible* to get character portraits on the launcher window.
   - Removes the need to modify the launcher (since we're replacing it) and `mhfo-hd.dll` to remove GameGuard, since `mhfo-hd.dll` calls a function provided by the launcher to run GameGuard checks.

-It should be noted that currently there's **no GUI available** with this project.
-The main idea behind it was modeling the data structures in order to be able to directly boot MHF.
+Obs.: It should be noted that the Python GUI on the root is for testing the APIs.
+A decent GUI will be developed in the future, but some decisions need to be made first.

+## Usage

+If you want to test this, make sure your server is running under the [`newsign`](https://github.com/rockisch/Erupe-1/tree/newsign) branch.

+After that, copy `gui.py` and `mhf-iel.exe` (either from the releases page or by compiling it yourself) to the folder MHF is installed.
+Run `gui.py`, and be happy.

 ## Compile